Zane-/Zane-.github.io/docs/lessons/lesson_1_1.md

 Note that `-a` is a flag being passed to the `ls` command, it means 'all', and tells `ls` to show all files, even hidden ones.
 You should see something similar to:

 ```
 .  ..  .bash_history  .bash_logout  .bashrc  .landscape  .motd_shown  .profile  .sudo_as_admin_successful
 ```

+Tip: You can use the up arrow key in your command line to cycle between your last-used commands.

 You can also pass a directory to `ls` to list the files there instead of the current directory.
 Try `ls /` to list the contents of the root directory.